 Some families come to us for assistance with daytime sleep only.
 They may be lucky enough for their little one to sleep well at night, or they may be okay with waking a few times at night for feeds or to help get their little one back to sleep.
 The short answer to the question about whether you can work on sleep for naps but not for night is – it depends.

 As we previously mentioned, night sleep is much easier to come by than day sleep for our little ones, so it isn’t entirely uncommon for children to sleep better at night.
 Before making any changes, consider some important factors that impact day sleep.
 Is your child awake too much or too little time between sleep periods?
 You can check by heading over to our wake window post.
 Next, is their sleep environment dark and quiet?
 Third, consider how they are falling asleep for their naps.
 If your child falls asleep with your help at naptime, scroll up to situation 1 and start there.
 It will become increasingly confusing for your child if your process for sleep at night differs from what you do during the day, and a confused child will struggle with sleep.

-If your little one already falls asleep independently and you’ve tried everything you can think of to fix naps — schedule adjustments, putting your baby down earlier, or later, changing bedtime, saving the nap by helping him or her get back to sleep — but nothing seems to be working, this detailed 12 Step Guide to Getting Rid of Crap Naps for Good is for you.
+If your little one already falls asleep independently and you’ve tried everything you can think of to fix naps — schedule adjustments, putting your baby down earlier, or later, changing bedtime, saving the nap by helping him or her get back to sleep — but nothing seems to be working, this detailed Step-by-Step Guide to Putting an End to Crap Naps is for you.
 Our nap guide will help you troubleshoot an extensive list of factors playing into your child’s short nap cycle and walk you through making the necessary changes that lead to your baby getting the daytime sleep their body needs for healthy growth and development.